 America’s Storm Warriors: MB Chapter

-In the mid-1800s the 10,000-mile U.S. coastline — between Cape Cod and Cape Hatteras — had the most terrible record of shipwrecks.
-Of this region, the New Jersey shore was notoriously the worst, known as the “Graveyard of the Atlantic.”
+In the mid-1800s along the US coastline — between Cape Cod and Cape Hatteras — there was a most terrible record of shipwrecks.
+Of this region, the New Jersey shore was notoriously the worst — known as the “Graveyard of the Atlantic.”

-A growing American population and demand for goods increased the need for shipping vessels, both American and European back then.
+Back then a growing American population and demand for goods increased the need for shipping vessels, both American and European.
 Between 1880 and 1900, the coast off Monmouth Beach alone had 10 recorded shipwrecks.
 During those times transatlantic shipping was at a record high and all sorts of vessels traversed the waters off New Jersey.
 Sailors then navigated by the sun, stars, moon, and horizon.
 Thousands of passenger and commercial ships moved up and down the coast and naturally an alarming number of shipwrecks occurred.

-In March 1849, Henry Wardell, descendant of the first settler of Monmouth Beach, deeded a lot on the beach (across from today’s Park Road) to the U.S. government.
-An informal lifesaving society built a one-room beach structure, 16-by-28 feet.
+In March 1849, Henry Wardell, descendant of the first settler of Monmouth Beach, deeded a lot on the beach (across from today’s Park Road) to the US government.
+An informal lifesaving society built a one-room beach structure, 24-by-16 feet.

 An informal life-saving service was organized after the infamous wreck of the New Era off Asbury Park in November 1854; nearly 300 German immigrants drown in that nor’easter.
-In the ensuing years life-saving service crews, men who patrolled the beaches day and night and in all weather, would routinely risk their lives in grand maritime rescues.
+In the ensuing years life-saving service crews, the men who patrolled the beaches day and night and in all weather, routinely risked their lives in grand maritime rescues.

 “You have to go out, but nothing says you have to come back.”

-Charles H. Valentine, Keeper from 1875 to 1884, led a team that earned the illustrious Gold Life-Saving Medal (the service’s highest honor for valor), for his “display of indomitable courage” during the one-day wreck of two ships, the E.C.
-Babcock (a 288-ton schooner) and the Augustina (a 300-ton brig), off Monmouth Beach during a February 1880 blizzard.
+Charles H. Valentine, Keeper from 1875 to 1884, led a team that earned the illustrious Gold Life-Saving Medal (the service’s highest honor for valor), for his “display of indomitable courage” during the single-day wreck of two ships, the E.C.
+Babcock (a 288-ton, three-masted schooner) and the Augustina (a 300-ton brig), off Monmouth Beach during a brutal February 1880 blizzard.

-Surfmen Garrett White, Nelson Lockwood, Benjamin Potter, William Ferguson, and John Van Brunt also received Gold Medals.
-In a hand-written note, U.S. Treasury Secretary John Sherman, the brother of famed Civil War General William Tecumseh Sherman, recognized the acts and awarded the medals.
-The crew battled 85-mile-per-hour winds, furious surf, and freezing cold.
-From that one storm, surfmen from Sandy Hook to Takanassee Lake were called on to help 5 shipwrecks over a 12 -hour period.
+Surfmen Garrett White, Nelson Lockwood, Benjamin Potter, William Ferguson, and John Van Brunt were also awarded Gold Medals.
+In a hand-written note, US Treasury Secretary John Sherman (brother of famed Civil War General William Tecumseh Sherman) recognized the acts and awarded the medals.
+The crew battled 85-mph winds, furious surf, and freezing cold.
+From that one single storm, surfmen from Sandy Hook to Takanassee Lake were called on to aid 5 shipwrecks over a 12 -hour period.

-After damage from a brutal Spring 1894 storm, service operations were moved to the west side of Ocean Avenue and a Duluth-style station designed by George Tolman was constructed.
+After damage from a brutal Spring 1894 storm, life-saving operations were moved to the west side of Ocean Avenue and a Duluth-style station designed by George Tolman was constructed.
 Wealthy industrialists George Fisher Baker and Edward Walton donated the land.
-The original structure still stands today, as the Monmouth Beach Cultural Center.
+The original structure has undergone several restorations and still stands today, as the Monmouth Beach Cultural Center.

-Revered as heroes of the Atlantic Coast, the surfmen motto was “you have to go out, but nothing says you have to come back.”
-Using things like a beach-apparatus cart, lifeboat, Lyle Gun and breeches buoy, life-saving crews unwaveringly risked their lives in epic maritime rescues.
+Revered as heroes of the Atlantic Coast, the surfmen’s pledge was “you have to go out, but nothing says you have to come back.”
+Using equipment like the beach-apparatus cart, lifeboat, Lyle Gun and breeches buoy, life-saving crews risked their lives in dangerous maritime rescues.

-In later years, after the invention of the Marconi wireless telegraph and reliable steamships, wrecks were less common.
-Still, for 60 years, shipwrecks and the U.S. Life Saving Station shaped the history of the state’s coastline.
+In later years, after the invention of the Marconi wireless telegraph and more reliable steamships, wrecks were less common.
+Still, for 60 years, shipwrecks and the US Life Saving Station shaped the history of the state’s coastline.

 US Life-Saving Service Heritage Association — MORE INFO